Juozas Kudirka

-Juozas Kudirka (March 13, 1939 - June 21, 2007) was a Lithuanian ethnologist, habilitated doctor of sciences in humanities.
+Juozas Kudirka (March 13, 1939 – June 21, 2007) was a Lithuanian ethnologist, habilitated doctor of sciences in humanities.

 He graduated from Vilnius University in 1965 majoring in history.
 His diploma work was Veiveriai Teacher's Seminary (Veiverių mokytojų seminarija).
-In 1969 he earned his kandidat nauk degree in historical sciences after the post-graduate course at the Institute of History of the Lithuanian Academy of Sciences, which was soon promoted to the highest Soviet-time scientific degree of doktor nauk, with the thesis Pottery in Lithuania (Puodininkystė Lietuvoje), which in 1973 was published as a book Lietuvos puodžiai ir puodai (Lithuanian Potters and Pots).
+In 1969 he earned his Candidate of Sciences degree in historical sciences after the post-graduate course at the Institute of History of the Lithuanian Academy of Sciences, which was soon promoted to the highest Soviet-time scientific degree of Doctor of Sciences, with the thesis Pottery in Lithuania (Puodininkystė Lietuvoje), which in 1973 was published as a book Lietuvos puodžiai ir puodai (Lithuanian Potters and Pots).
 In 1995 he earned the dr.hab. degree in ethnology.